zhangcj13/EFH/README.md

 # EFH
 The source code for paper: Event-Fused Hybrid ANN-SNN Architecture for Low-Latency Object Detection in Automotive Vision

+The code will be released soon ...